Combination Sump Pump Buyer's Guide

 The Rolling Stones once famously sang, "You can't always get what you want."
 Of course, the Stones weren't talking about combination sump pumps at the time because then the song would've been "You can always get what you want!"

-Combination sump pumps provide you with a primary sump pump, as well as a battery backup sump pump in one convenient, easy-to-install package.
+Combination sump pump systems provide you with both a primary sump pump as well as a battery backup sump pump in a convenient, easy-to-install package.

-Weather Events – Flash flood type rains or excessive snow melt can put more water into your sump pit then your pump is able to handle.
+- Weather Events – Flash flood rains or excessive snowmelt can put more water into your sump pit then your pump is able to handle.

-There are two types of backup sump pump batteries - DC and AC/DC.
-Battery backup systems will switch to DC battery power when the AC power is out or when the pump fails.
-But while the power is on, some pumps can run directly off the AC wall current without depleting the battery.
-Units which run exclusively DC power will only pump off battery power.
+Battery backup systems switch to battery power when the home's power is lost or when the pump fails.
+But while the power is on, some pumps will run directly off the AC wall current without depleting the battery.